 Well, since this is Thursday and an unusually busy one at that, let me tell you that today I’m going to be grateful for dentists who are good with kids and take emergency appointments, optometrists, veterinarians, teachers who taught me how to spell veterinarians, my daughter’s Christmas program at her school, a car and gas to take me to all of these places today in a span of about four hours, and grace that is given to me on a repeated basis to remain grateful, even when I feel a little frazzled on the outside.
 Most of all, I’m thankful for God hand picking every single member of my family and putting us together.

 I’m also going to be grateful for these sugar and spice pecans when I come home tonight.

 Oh how I love these!
 Some people call them Candied Pecans, some call them sugared or cinnamon pecans, either way this recipe is one that I look forward to making every year because it is just the right blend of sweet, cinnamon, with a hint of salt to set it all off to perfection.

-The only problem with making it is the price of pecans.
+The only problem with making Sugar and Spice Pecans is the price of pecans.
 Of course, I’m saying this as two giant pecan trees sit in my yard.
 For the past three years though, I’ve harvested a grand total of three pecans.
 Three.
 However, all is not lost as apparently I am the overseer of the Fat N’ Happy Squirrel Refuge!
 If pecans are a little out of your budget, feel free to make this recipe with other nuts as well.
 Peanuts, Cashews, and even Almonds would be great prepared this way.

 Or, you can just come and shake down some of my squirrels…